helo9/Magnetlager/README.md

 # Magnetlager

-A tool for calculating permanent magnetic bearings.
+A tool for calculation of permanent magnetic bearings.